nordic-institute/X-Road/doc/terms_x-road_docs.md

 All Participants within the same Participant Class must be uniquely identifiable by their Participant Code.

+In X-Road context, a Participant Class replaces the concept previously known as a Member Class.

 #### Participant Code

 A unique code identifying a Participant within its Participant Class.

 The Participant Code remains stable throughout the lifetime of the Participant.

+In X-Road context, a Participant Code replaces the concept previously known as a Member Code.

 #### Formal Structure